Shatzii/FamilyLawFirm/docs/DEPLOYMENT.md

 - NXDOMAIN / DNS doesn’t resolve:
   - Propagation: wait and verify with `Resolve-DnsName law.shatzii.com`
   - Disable DoH/VPN; ensure hosts override is effective for local testing
+- TLS: ERR_CERT_COMMON_NAME_INVALID (certificate name mismatch)
+  - If you previously added a hosts override for local HTTPS, remove any line mapping `law.shatzii.com` in `C:\\Windows\\System32\\drivers\\etc\\hosts` and try again.
+  - In Netlify → Domain Management, ensure `law.shatzii.com` is added and verified; wait for Let’s Encrypt certificate to be issued (it can take a few minutes).
+Use Netlify’s “Verify DNS configuration” button.
+  - DNS must be a CNAME: `law` → `familylaw.netlify.app` (no scheme `https://`).
+Remove any A/AAAA records on `law` that might conflict.
+  - If using Railway for `api.shatzii.com`, ensure the CNAME points to your Railway domain and that Railway shows the certificate as active.
+  - Optional check from Windows:
+    ```powershell
+    Resolve-DnsName law.shatzii.com
+    # Then re-test in a clean browser profile or after clearing HSTS for the domain
+    ```
 - 404s or blank page:
   - Confirm `BACKEND_URL` is correct and reachable
   - For single-domain, `BACKEND_URL` should be https://law.shatzii.com; API is proxied at /api